dmulyalin/NORFAB/docs/norfab_getting_started.md

 NorFab CLI supports Tab completions, question mark help together with sub-shells, read more about NorFab CLI and how to use it [here](clients_nfcli_overview.md).

 :star: That's it :star:

+For more information or to schedule a demo, [send us an email](mailto:dmulyalin@gmail.com).